 What Education Programs are offered at SKC?

-Salish Kootenai College proudly supports multiple programs in teacher education, ranging from Early Childhood (birth to age 8), Early Childhood P-3 (preschool – grade 3), Elementary (K-8), and Secondary programs (grades 5-12) in Science and in Mathematics, and a Masters program in Curriculum and Instruction.
+Salish Kootenai College proudly supports multiple programs in teacher education, ranging from Early Childhood (birth to age 8), Early Childhood P-3 (preschool – grade 3), Elementary (K-8), Secondary programs (grades 5-12) in Science and in Mathematics, and a Masters program in Curriculum and Instruction.
 The Early Childhood Education program prepares students to teach in numerous early learning settings- including child care centers, Head Start centers, and for leadership in the early childhood education field.
-The new Early Childhood P-3 program leads to state licensure for teaching in preschool and primary levels up through third grade.
+The Early Childhood P-3 program leads to state licensure for teaching in preschool and primary levels up through third grade.
 SKC’s Elementary Education program leads to licensure for teaching all subjects in grades K-8.
 The Division of Education also supports two distinct secondary teacher education programs- in Broadfield Science and in Mathematics- that prepare candidates for secondary (middle and high school) teaching in the state of Montana.
 The Native Language Teacher Education program is our newest undergraduate program, offering intensive language training along with skills that all effective teachers will need.
 These degree programs provide an opportunity for candidates to become highly qualified professional educators that serve students in diverse school settings.
 SKC’s teacher education programs are open to everyone.
 They are evaluated, approved, and accredited by the Montana Office of Public Instruction and the Montana Board of Public Education.